 Elementary Education: Elementary education candidates require placement for a minimum of 12 weeks in a full-day, multi-subject, elementary classroom that includes at least two core classes such as language arts and math (preferable) or language arts and one other core class such as science or social studies.
 Some states and districts may require the student to participate at more than one grade level.
-A kindergarten placement may not satisfy requirements.
-This placement must take place in a 1-5 grade multi-subject elementary classroom or 6th grade non-departmentalized multi-subject elementary classroom.
+A kindergarten placement is not allowed.
+This placement must take place in a 1-6 grade multi-subject elementary classroom..

-Special Education: Special education placements are a minimum of 16 weeks in length with 8 weeks in a standard 1-5 grade multi-subject elementary classroom or 6th grade non-departmentalized multi-subject elementary classroom (see elementary education requirements above) with at least one IEP student and hosted by a regular elementary educator and 8 weeks in a secondary special education setting with a secondary special education educator who teaches core classes in a mild/moderate setting (English, math, science, social studies).
+Special Education: Special education placements are a minimum of 16 weeks in length with 8 weeks in a standard 1-6 grade multi-subject elementary classroom with at least one IEP student and hosted by a regular elementary educator and 8 weeks in a secondary special education setting with a secondary special education educator who teaches core classes in a mild/moderate setting (English,math, science, social studies).

 Missouri Only: Missouri requires that at least one placement is a minimum of 12 weeks long.
-The standard 16 week placement is adjusted for Missouri students only to 12 weeks in a secondary special education setting with a secondary special education educator who teaches core classes in a mild/moderate setting, followed by 4 weeks in a standard 1-5 grade multi-subject elementary classroom or 6th grade non-departmentalized multi-subject elementary classroom.
+The standard 16-week placement is adjusted for Missouri students only to 12 weeks in a secondary special education setting with a secondary special education educator who teaches core classes in a mild/moderate setting, followed by 4 weeks in a standard 1-6 grade multi-subject elementary classroom.